 \subsection{The method of steepest descent.}

-In the proof of \eqref{esteigformula}, the main difficulty is to estimate $I_{\varepsilon,\gamma,\rho}$ when $\rho$ becomes very large.
+In the proof of \eqref{esteigformula}, the main difficulty is to estimate $I_{\varepsilon,\gamma,\rho}$ when $\rho$ and $\gamma$ are both very large and $\gamma/\rho$ stays away from zero.
 To study this asymptotic regime, we resort to the \textit{method of steepest descent}, also called {\it saddle-point method}, that we now briefly recall in our context (for a general exposition and other examples we refer to \cite{erd}, \cite{dieu}, \cite{temme} and the references therein).